s76771246/call-canvas-flow/CARA_SETUP.md

 ## Production Considerations

 For production use:
-1. Set up a backend token server (don't hardcode JWT tokens)
+1. Set up a backend token server for dynamic token generation
 2. Implement proper error handling
 3. Add user authentication
 4. Configure TwiML applications for your use case